-Featuring: The Maes and Naomi Keyte in the outdoor Tree Theatre
+Featuring: The Maes, MANE, and Katie Pomery in the outdoor Tree Theatre

 'Music flow, people flow, air flow, cloud flow, swamp flow, camp low, star show, fire glow'

-Nestled among the trees at the Lot 50K regeneration project, McLaren Vale, Nature Festival invites you to an evening of music and nature connection.
+Nestled among the trees at the Lot50K regeneration project, McLaren Vale, Nature Festival invites you to an evening of music and nature.

-As the sun sets against the backdrop of the River Red Gums of the Willunga Basin, enjoy live performances from two amazing acts:
+As the sun sets against the backdrop of the River Red Gums of the Willunga Basin, enjoy live performances from three stunning acts:

 Victorian duo The Maes, bringing their signature acoustic warmth and heart-melting harmonies.